Barron429/JM-for-Ego-network-segmentation/README.md

 For DBLP, we created 5 sequences (ego_list_1.pkl...ego_list_5.pkl). \
 Each sequence has a ground truth (label_1.txt...label_5.txt)

-## How to run segmeatation algorithms
+## How to run the segmeatation algorithms

 The implemented algorithms are: